Child Health Day: Observances

 Child Health Day.
-First proclaimed to be May 1 by President Coolidge in 1928, this national observance has taken place on the first Monday in October since 1960.
+First proclaimed to be May 1 by President Coolidge in 1928, this national observance has taken place on the first Monday in October since 1926.
 On Child Health Day, we are encouraged to pay special attention to the physical and mental health and safety of children in the United States.
 Topics covered on this day include prenatal care, environmental hazards, and adolescent issues.

-In 2017 President Donald Trump proclaimed Child Health Day to be October 2.